Conservation Laws with Discontinuous Gradient-Dependent Flux: the Unstable Case: Concluding remarks

 In this paper we considered the unstable case where $f(u)>g(u)$ for all $u\in\R$, assuming that both $f$ and $g$ are strictly convex.
 Entirely similar results can be proved under the assumption that both $f$ and $g$ are strictly concave.
 This is a situation usually encountered in connection with traffic flow.

-The stable case, where $f(u)<g(u)$ for all $u\in\R$, has been studied in the companion paper \cite{ABS}.
-At this stage, a major open question is what happens if the graphs of $f$ and $g$ intersect at one or more points, so that $f(u)<g(u)$ for some values of $u$ and $f(u)>g(u)$ for others.
-Assuming that $f,g$ are both convex (or both concave), it would be of interest to understand whether a unique solution to the Cauchy problem can still be singled out, thus extending Theorem~\ref{t:31}.

-In connection with models for traffic flow with hysteresis, observed traffic data suggests that, for low density traffic one has $f<g$, while for high density traffic one has $f>g$.
-See~\cite{TM_data, CF19}.
-The results in this paper and in the companion paper \cite{ABS} show that the model \eqref{1} is stable for low density traffic and unstable for high density traffic.
-As shown in Section~\ref{sec:2}, this instability allows the emergence of new spikes as a response to arbitrarily small perturbations.
+{\wen The stable case, where $f(u)<g(u)$ for all $u\in\R$, has been studied in the companion paper \cite{ABS}.
+At this stage, a natural open question is what happens if the graphs of $f$ and $g$ intersect at one point.
+Indeed, in connection with models of traffic flow with hysteresis, observed traffic data suggests that for low density traffic one has $f<g$, while for high density traffic one has $f>g$; see~\cite{TM_data, CF19}.
+As shown by the examples in Section~\ref{sec:2}, this instability allows the emergence of new spikes in the traffic density, as a response to arbitrarily small perturbations.
 Such spikes will then persist in time, leading to the formation of stop-and-go waves.
-An analytic and numerical study of this phenomena will be a topic for future research.
+A stochastic model, where the location of new spikes follows a Poisson distribution in space and time, is currently being investigated in \cite{BSu}. }

 \v { {\bf Acknowledgments.} The research of A.\,Bressan was partially supported by NSF with grant DMS-2306926, ``Regularity and approximation of solutions to conservation laws".
 The research by D.\,Amadori was partially supported by the Ministry of University and Research (MUR), Italy under the grant PRIN 2020 - Project N. 20204NT8W4, ``Nonlinear evolution PDEs, fluid dynamics and transport equations: theoretical foundations and applications" and by the INdAM-GNAMPA Project 2023, CUP E53C22001930001, ``Equazioni iperboliche e applicazioni".
-D.\,Amadori acknowledges the kind hospitality of Penn State University, where this research started. }
+D.\,Amadori acknowledges the kind hospitality of Penn State University, where this research started. {\wen The authors also wish to thank the anonymous referees, for carefully reading the manuscript and for their several useful suggestions.} }